Anthropic decision theory: Deciding Sleeping Beauty

-First, in order to transform the Sleeping Beauty problem into a decision problem, assume that every time she is awoken, she is offered a coupon that pays out $\pounds 1$ if the coin fell tails.
-She must then decide at what cost she is willing to buy that coupon.
+In order to transform the Sleeping Beauty problem into a decision problem, assume that \emph{every time} she is awoken, she is offered a coupon that pays out $\pounds1$ if the coin fell tails.
+She must then decide at what price she is willing to buy that coupon; for the rest of the paper, we will assume her utility is linear in money (non-indexicals being allowed to invest their income directly in their cause, with linear returns).